LPology/Simple-Ajax-Uploader/README.md

 apc.rfc1867 = 1
 ```

-Restart your web server for the changes to take effect.
-Note that if APC is already installed, you may still need to add `apc.rfc1867 = 1` to apc.ini, as it is not enabled by default.
+Restart your web server for the changes to take effect. <strong>Note:</strong> if APC is already installed, you may still need to add `apc.rfc1867 = 1` to apc.ini, as it is not enabled by default.

 ### Using Uploader.php ###